A fresh, strong, cleansing citrus lemon aroma.

 Ingredients 100% v/v pure Lemon Tea Tree essential oil.

 A fresh, strong, cleansing lemon scent.

-In an oil burner, vaporiser, air freshener, potpourri, massage oil, soaps, creams and add to perfumes.
+There are many uses for this wonderful essential oil.
+In an oil burner, vaporiser, air freshener, potpourri, massage oil, soaps, creams and can be added to perfumes.

 Directions and More Uses